mehdi-nechadi-pro/COSMIC-RAGSQL/README.md

-# 🪐 AstroChat - AI Astronomical Observation Assistant
+# 🪐 COSMIC-RAGSQL - AI Astronomical Observation Assistant

-**AstroChat** is an intelligent assistant designed for amateur astronomers.
+**COSMIC-RAGSQL** is an intelligent assistant designed for amateur astronomers.
 It combines the power of Large Language Models (**Gemini**) with precise astronomical calculations (**Astropy**) to recommend observation targets in real-time, filtered by location, time, and visibility conditions.

 The experience is delivered through a modern web interface featuring an interactive planetarium (**VirtualSky**).